 The median is the middle value in a data series and, depending on the size of the data series, can be a value from the set or a value that does not occur directly in the set.
 In the first step of the calculation, the data series is sorted in ascending order of size.
 Once this has been done, the further calculation depends on whether the number of elements is even or odd.

-Data sets with an odd number of elements
+Data Sets with an odd Number of Elements

-Data sets with an even number of elements
+Data Sets with an even Number of Elements

 This procedure makes it clear why the median is robust against outliers, as the values outside the middle are not relevant for the calculation as long as they do not change the order of the individual elements.
 For example, if we use the series [3,7,9], 7 remains the median, even if the value of the other two elements changes significantly.
-This means that 7 is also the median of the data series [1,7,100] and it is also the median of the data series [0.001,7,10000].
+This means that 7 is also the center of the data series [1,7,100] and it is also the median of the data series [0.001,7,10000].

 What are Median, Mode, and Mean and how do they differ?

-The median, mode and mean are different measures that describe other aspects of the “middle” of a data set.
+The median, mode and mean are different measures that describe different aspects of the “middle” of a data set.
 Depending on the type and characteristics of the data, each of these measures has its advantages and disadvantages, which we examine in more detail in this section.
 A central aspect for the selection of the appropriate measure is also the distribution of the data, which includes, for example, whether outliers are present.

 Mean Value